The City Bar will close early, at 2:00 pm, on Friday, August 31, and will be closed on Monday, September 3, in observance of Labor Day.

 4. Can you keep committee members informed of all new bills and legislative activity that pertains to their practice area?

-With apologies, no, that is an impossible task - during the 2015 session there were 14,302 bills introduced in the NYS Legislature alone.
+With apologies, no, that is an impossible task - during the 2015-16 session there were 16,649 bills introduced in the NYS Legislature alone.
 Although we keep an eye out for bills that might be of interest to our committees - especially bills that seem to be moving - we simply cannot be sure that we are seeing everything for all of our committees.
 If a committee tells us what they are interested in and what to look for, we can run periodic targeted searches.
 We also encourage committees to empower themselves in this area and keep an eye out for issues or bills of interest by doing their own searches or following relevant blogs or websites.
-See Question 21 for more information.
+See the following question for more information.
 Our goal is to work with committees and come up with a variety of ways to learn about bills of interest or hot topics.

 While committee members should feel free to contact our office for assistance in obtaining these materials, there are steps you can take to get this information on your own.
 There is an abundance of information available online relating to bills that the Governor has either signed or vetoed in previous sessions.
 The New York State Library provides much of this material on its website, and individuals may also request information through the Library's reference desk.
 Obtaining memos on bills that have been acted on by the Governor in the current session will require a call to the Governor's office.